ZHSimon/Qntfy-Technical-Assignment/README.md

 9/2:

-9:00 AM: Began researching Docker while working on output file writing code

-10:00 AM: Found a library that handles the statistical analysis - no need to reinvent the wheel
+10:00 AM: Began researching Docker while working on output file writing code.
+While researching, found a library that handles the statistical analysis (median, standard deviation) - no need to reinvent the wheel

 11:00 AM: Uploaded initial prototype to GitHub.
 Installed Docker, began work on Dockerfile